chonchol/all-dis-sub-bangladesh/README.md

-# all-district-bangladesh
+# All-district-subject-bangladesh
-All district of Bangladesh in json file
+All district of Bangladesh and university subject data in json file